Ronnie Quintarelli: Biography

 In 2019, the Nismo pairing completed the championship in third position with four podium finishes and three pole positions scored by Quintarelli himself.
 In 2020, they remained in contention for the title until the very last race by taking two wins in the two rounds held at Suzuka.
 The final event of the season at Fuji Speedway (the track hosted four events to simplify logistics during the COVID-19 pandemic) saw a record 11 teams in contention for the title with tight margins.
 Quintarelli moved from sixth place to the lead in the opening lap, although tyre issues cost him track position later.
 He and Matsuda would eventually end up ninth in the race and sixth in the championships.
 They returned to the Nismo team for 2021.

 The 2021 season started with a double retirement as contact involving team-mate Tsugio Matsuda at Okayama and a broken engine at Fuji Speedway impacted the rest of the season.

 The number 23 Nismo car still secured one win at Suzuka and a third place at Autopolis, but the Quintarelli-Matsuda pairing had to settle for ninth in points.
 For the 2022 season, all the Nissan teams debuted the new Z GT500 model.
-However, the Nismo team suffered the tragic loss of its Director Yutaka Suzuki, who prematurely passed away during the winter.
+However, the Nismo team suffered the tragic loss of its Director Yutaka Suzuki, who prematurely died during the winter.
 Despite the positive start at Okayama with a third place, contact and a mechanical issue jeopardized the following two events.
 A brilliant second place in wet conditions at Sugo put Quintarelli and Matsuda back in title contention.
 Unfortunately, two more technical problems in the two final events at Autopolis and Motegi forced the pairing to seventh place in the standings.

 Finishing in 3rd in Okayama International Circuit in the first race of the 2022, the Italian driver extended his all-time record streak in Super GT to 15th consecutive year at least 1 podium/season as a non-Japanese driver.